restfulobjects/restfulobjects-spec/README.md

+THIS PROJECT HAS BEEN ARCHIVED, AND MOVED TO https://gitlab.com/restful/restfulobjects-spec

 # Restful Objects #

 The Restful Objects specification defines a set of RESTful resources, and corresponding JSON representations, for accessing and manipulating a domain object model.